Published online Feb 26, 2019. doi: 10.4252/wjsc.v11.i2.100

 Published online: February 26, 2019

-Mesenchymal stem cells (MSCs) have been widely tested for therapeutic efficacy in the ischemic brain, providing several benefits.
-A major obstacle for the clinical translation of these therapies has been the inability to noninvasively monitor the best route, cell doses, and collateral effects, while ensuring survival and effective biological functioning of the transplanted stem cells.
-Combined image modalities have improved the accuracy of cellular therapy, allowed the in vivo monitoring of the biodistribution and viability of transplanted stem cells due to associated new tracers such as multimodal nanoparticles with new labels and covers, resulting in low toxicity and longtime residence in cells.
+Mesenchymal stem cells (MSCs) have been widely tested for their therapeutic efficacy in the ischemic brain and have been shown to provide several benefits.
+A major obstacle to the clinical translation of these therapies has been the inability to noninvasively monitor the best route, cell doses, and collateral effects while ensuring the survival and effective biological functioning of the transplanted stem cells.
+Technological advances in multimodal imaging have allowed in vivo monitoring of the biodistribution and viability of transplanted stem cells due to a combination of imaging technologies associated with multimodal nanoparticles (MNPs) using new labels and covers to achieve low toxicity and longtime residence in cells.

-In summary, we highlight the importance of quantification of multimodal nanoparticles internalized by cells and the efficacy of signal detection under the triple-image modality in a stroke model.
-However, the applicability of multimodal imaging should always be analyzed in accordance with the limitations and advantages of each technique involved.
+This study highlighted the importance of quantifying MNPs internalized into cells and the efficacy of signal detection under the triple-image modality in a stroke model.